Photosynq/PhotosynQ-Documentation/docs/mobile-application/projects.md

 Once you have answered all the Project Questions you can select the Take Measurement button in the right side bar.
 The measurement will use the protocols listed underneath the button, as well as your Current Location as indicated on the small map.
 If no location information is available, you will see the warning Unknown Location.
 In this case you can still contribute a measurement, just laking the geo tag.

-::: warning
+::: warning Note
-**Note:** When you push the Take Measurement* button, the measurement, depending on the Protocol, might start right away.
+When you push the Take Measurement* button, the measurement, depending on the Protocol, might start right away.
 :::

 ## Save Contribution